MohammedAyan-Git/Mobile-Sales-Analytics-Dashboard/README.md

 4. Interact with any visual — all charts are cross-filtered for dynamic exploration.
 5. Hover over data points for detailed tooltips and insights.
 6. Explore sales performance by brand, model, month, payment method, city, customer rating, and day.

 ---

+## Future Improvements

+Potential enhancements for future versions include:

+Adding Year and Quarter slicers.
+Creating year-over-year sales comparisons.
+Adding brand-level sales trend analysis.
+Introducing profit and margin analysis if cost data becomes available.
+Adding customer segmentation based on age and purchasing behavior.
+Developing predictive sales forecasting.
+Adding drill-through pages for individual brands and mobile models.
+Adding advanced DAX-based KPIs and time-intelligence measures.

+---

+**Dashboard Designed by [Mohammed Ayan](https://github.com/MohammedAyan-Git)**

+If you found this dashboard useful or interesting, consider giving the repository a ⭐ Star and connecting with me.
+I am continuously building projects to strengthen my skills in Data Analytics, Business Intelligence, Power BI, SQL, and Data Visualization.
-**Dashboard Designed by [Mohammed Ayan](https://github.com/MohammedAyan-Git)** Feel free to fork this repository, raise issues, or submit pull requests.
+Feel free to fork this repository, raise issues, or submit pull requests.
 For any questions or collaboration ideas, reach out via [GitHub](https://github.com/MohammedAyan-Git) or [LinkedIn](https://www.linkedin.com/in/mohammedayan-in/).